 However, he waited another few seconds while he teased her before he slid in to her.

 Natalia moved with him, feeling the same passion and excitement as the first time.
 She wanted it to go on forever, but he brought her to an orgasm.
-She didn’t remember him finishing as she panted.
+She didn’t remember him finishing while she panted to catch her breath.
 Then, they were spooned together in a warm embrace.

 Natalia opened her eyes.
 There was sunlight coming around the curtains.